Les

 40 nearly impossible

--Appraise/Identify: the rogue may try to assert the values of goods and even to guess a property of a magic item, based on small hints or personal experience.
-Basic DC for the later must be at least challenging or formidable.
+the rogue may try to assert the values of goods and even to guess a property of a magic item, based on small hints or personal experience.
+Basic DC for the later must be at least challenging or formidable.-Fall:

--Fall: the skill's DC must be set considering the height of the fall.
+the skill's DC must be set considering the height of the fall. -Read Language:

--Read Language: the rogue can try to decipher any writing, even magical ones.
+the rogue can try to decipher any writing, even magical ones.
 The DC to read magical writings must be set according to the spell's level.
-Starting from 5th level, a rogue can use any magical or clerical scroll he has successfully deciphered.
+Starting from 5th level, a rogue can use any magical or clerical scroll he has successfully deciphered.-Trailing:

--Trailing: a rogue can follow a creature's trail in urban environment much like a ranger's ability in outdoors.
+a rogue can follow a creature's trail in urban environment much like a ranger's ability in outdoors.-Tumbling:

 11th level : Special ability